sercankulcu/sercankulcu.github.io/_pencils/2025-11-06-using-pencils-without-destroying-a-collection.md

 This is where collector discipline matters.

 The temptation to “see what's inside” can destroy evidence without producing useful knowledge.

+## A Used Specimen Has Its Own Value

 A used specimen has its own value.